course-details-portlet

 Further on evaluation

-The course will be graded to passed / not passed, based on the submission of an individual portfolio at the end of the semester.
-The portfolio consists of individual reflection notes and three lab reports (Network, Security and IoT) The lab reports must be submitted as a group during the semester.
-Lab reports are expected to be improved upon feedback prior to final submission as part of the individual portfolio.
-A report that is not delivered on time is considered not passed.
-Because the reports are based on exercises in labs lectures, lab attendance is mandatory (> 80%), and it is mandatory to participate in more than 80% of tests given during lectures.
-Detailed requirements for the individual portfolio and requirements for reports and all deadlines for submission will be announced at the beginning of the semester.
+The course is graded as passed / not passed, based on the submission of an individual portfolio at the end of the semester.
+The portfolio consists of individual reflection notes and lab reports.
+The lab reports must be submitted as a group during the semester.
+All students in the group normally receive the same grade based on the lab reports.
+In exceptional cases where a student has not contributed sufficiently, the student may be given an individual grade based on documented lack of effort and/or participation.
+Lab reports should be revised based on feedback before their final submission as part of the individual portfolio.
+A report that is not delivered on time is considered as not passed.
+Detailed requirements for the individual portfolio, requirements for the reports and the submission deadlines for all the reports will be announced at the beginning of the semester.
 If the portfolio is not approved, there is a continuation already in January of the following semester where an improved portfolio is to be handed in.
 If the portfolio is not approved then either, the course must be taken again in the following academic year.

 Specific conditions